 We can see and feel solids, liquids, and gases.
 These different states of matter look, feel, and behave differently because of the space between molecules.
 (See Play Dough Activity for more information on states of matter) We call the space between molecules density.
-More dense objects have molecules closer together, and the opposite is true for less dense objects.
+More dense objects have molecules closer together, and the opposite is true for objects which are less dense.